yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 The vector space $V^*$ of linear functionals over $V$ is said to be **dual** to the vector space.

 A set of basis of the dual space are dual vectors as well, which acts on a vector and give a real number.
-An element of a set of basis is denoted as $\d x _ i(\vec v)\in \R​$ (this suspiciously looking name is carefully chosen for later elaboration, now you can either see it as a derivative $\d​$ or simply abbreviation of "dual", the real reason for doing this is in section [`Covectors on Manifold`](#covectors-on-manifold)).
+An element of a set of basis is denoted as $\d x _ i(\vec v)\in \R$.
+A covector is denoted as $\form \omega=a _ i \uvec e ^ i$.

+> This suspiciously looking name is carefully chosen for later elaboration, now you can either see it as a derivative $\d$ or simply abbreviation of "dual", the real reason for doing this is in section [`Covectors on Manifold`](#covectors-on-manifold)).

 ## Inner Product and Dot Product